-According to the National Hemophilia Foundation, there are between 30,000 and 33,000 people living with hemophilia — the most common bleeding disorder — in the United States.
-Although these conditions are somewhat rare, it’s critical that EMS are familiar with these disorders, so they know what to look for when responding to certain traumatic injuries and patient conditions.
+According to the National Hemophilia Foundation, around 33,000 people are living with hemophilia — the most common bleeding disorder — in the United States.
+Although these conditions are somewhat rare, EMS must be familiar with these disorders, so they know what to look for when responding to certain traumatic injuries and patient conditions.

 What are bleeding disorders?

 Bleeding disorders are a group of disorders that result in the inability to form a proper blood clot.
-The body naturally produces 13 clotting factors, and the defectiveness of any of these factors can result in mild, moderate or severe bleeding conditions.
-Some disorders are inherited or acquired, such as hemophilia, while others stem from conditions like anemia, cirrhosis of the liver, HIV, leukemia and vitamin K deficiency, or from the use of certain blood-thinning medications (aspirin, heparin and warfarin).
+The body naturally produces 13 clotting factors, and a defect of any of these factors can result in mild, moderate, or severe bleeding conditions.
+Some disorders are inherited or acquired, such as hemophilia, while others stem from conditions like anemia, cirrhosis of the liver, HIV, leukemia, and vitamin K deficiency, or from the use of certain blood-thinning medications such as aspirin, heparin, and warfarin.

-Bleeding disorders can impact individuals of all ages, from newborn babies to adults over age 90.
+Bleeding disorders can impact individuals of all ages, from newborn babies to the advanced aged.
 Hemophilia, the most common hereditary bleeding disorder, occurs when blood lacks sufficient clotting factors or proteins.
 The most common inherited bleeding disorder, von Willebrand disease (VWD), is caused by defects in a blood substance that helps with clot formation.

 Symptoms